 Within two minutes I receive the playbook in my inbox along with another thank you note and a CTA that takes me to the PDF:

 This ad-landing-page-thank-you-message-email sequence is great post-click marketing in action.
 I received a valuable piece of content and enjoyed my interaction with Kapost — so much so that in the future if I see another ad by Kapost, I’d be more likely to click and convert.

-See the difference between Autoblog and Kapost and why an optimized post-click experience is essential to increasing conversions and user experience?
+See the difference between Autoblog and Kapost and why an optimized post-click landing page is essential to increasing conversions and user experience?

 After seeing many examples in action, I was able to identify the common characteristics all optimized post-marketing experiences possess.

 Think about the user experience, how they’ll proceed from point A to point B in your marketing journey.

 The pre-click and post-click landing page for your visitors needs to be natural and continuous.
 Don’t have your ad promise something that your post-click landing page (or any other page that comes after it) doesn’t deliver.

 Your ad and everything thereafter must be relevant and natural to each other.
 All elements on the post-click landing page must be relevant to the conversion goal.
 Then, your thank you page and follow up emails should mention the same conversion goal.